Elekester/Starlit-Village/Rules/Line Strike Tournament Rules.md

 ### 4.1 Participation Minimums

-A minimum of four (4) players must participate.
-If the participation minimum is not met, the tournament should not start and no prize payouts should be made.
+At least four (4) players must participate.
+If this minimum is not met, the tournament won't start, and no prizes will be awarded.

 ### 4.2 Number of Rounds

-A tournament should consist of at least three (3) rounds.
-If the rounds cannot be completed for whatever reason, no prize payouts should be made.
+The tournament must have at least three (3) rounds.
+If rounds cannot be completed, no prizes are awarded.

-The number of rounds should be announced at or before the beginning of the first round.
-It cannot be changed once announced.
+The number of rounds is set before the first round and cannot change.

 ### 4.3 Pairing Algorithm

-Unless otherwise announced, tournaments are assumed to follow the Swiss pairing algorithm.
+Tournaments use the Swiss pairing algorithm unless otherwise stated.